ciernialab/Wenderski_RNAseq_Paired_End_2020/README.md

 ## Step 2: Concatenate fastq files
 This paper sequenced the RNA library for a given sample on 2 separate sequencing runs.
 The paired-end sequencing data for each sample are stored in consecutive SRA files (i.e. SRR11313882 & SRR11313883 are from the same RNA library and so is SRR11313884 and SRR11313885...etc).
 These files needs to be contacaneted into a single file for both read 1 and read 2 of each sample.

 To do so, run the following script.
+The new fastq files are stored in a new directory - combined_fastqc under the first occurance of SRA file name for a given sample.
+For instance, SRR11313882 & SRR11313883 are combined together.
+The new fastq files will be stored under SRR11313882.
 ```
 sbatch combine_fastq.sh
 ```